kaulabbasu/chat-with-your-data-template/README.md

 - Never commit service account JSON keys or API keys.
 - Use secret managers (GitHub Secrets) for CI/CD.
 - Validate and sanitize user inputs before sending them to a model.
-- Monitor usage and set budgets/quotas in GCP to avoid unexpected costs.
 - Implement safety checks on model responses (e.g., content filtering, rate limiting).
-- Maintain an audit trail of model calls and important decisions for compliance.

 Cost considerations
 - Generative AI models may incur substantial charges depending on usage, model choice, and response size.
+(In case of paid vrsions only)
 - Test with small inputs and monitor billing dashboards during experiments.
+(In case of paid vrsions only)

 Contributing
 Contributions are welcome.
 Please: